apmwebdev/odin-rails-facebook/notes.md

 - Remove newsfeed route from home controller
 - Make posts show author card of some sort, not just name
 - Notifiables have many notifications?
 Or just 1?
+- Make comments and posts have same name for body/content